Media & Collaborations

 JVN Hair

 Participated in a JVN Hair campaign for a new product, invited by Jonathan Van Ness.
-I was the only model in the shoot representing hair thinning and hair loss, offering visibility to an experience often absent from mainstream beauty imagery.
-The work contributed to a broader conversation about inclusion and representation in haircare.
+I was the only model representing hair thinning and hair loss, contributing to broader inclusion in mainstream beauty imagery.

 Oprah Daily (via Ricki Lake feature)

-Hair Loss Bonita received a public shoutout connected to Ricki Lake’s candid conversation about hair loss.
-The feature acknowledged the need for honest dialogue, community, and visibility around women’s hair loss.
+Hair Loss Bonita received a public shoutout connected to Ricki Lake’s candid conversation about hair loss, highlighting the need for honest dialogue and community.

 Group of diverse smiling people with various hairstyles and colors standing together against a green background, advertising JVN Hair, a haircare brand.